Gooey, warm and a change from the normal sultana version: pear and chocolate hot cross buns. Jump to Recipe

 - 2 tablespoons caster sugar

-- Add the yeast mixture and the softened butter to the flour mixture.
-Knead on low speed until just incorporated.
-Turn the speed to medium and mix for 8 minutes (if kneading by hand, knead for 10-12 minutes or until smooth).
+Add the yeast mixture and the softened butter to the flour mixture.
+Knead on low peed until just incorporated.
+Turn the speed to medium and mix for 8 minutes. (if kneading by hand, knead for 10-12 minutes or until smooth).

-- Meanwhile, peel the pears and chop each into 6 segments.
+Pears: if your pears are ripe, skip this roasting step and cut straight into chunks.
+If they are very hard: peel the pears and chop each into 4-6 segments.
 Place on the baking paper lined tray.
 Melt a tablespoon of butter and pour over the pears, tossing to coat.
-Place in oven for 20 minutes.
+Place in oven for 15-20 minutes until just fork tender.
 Remove to let cool, then chop into small chunks.

-- Divide the dough into 15-18 pieces and roll into taut balls, keeping the bits of pear and chocolate inside.
-Try to tuck the ends of the dough underneath and into the bottom, keeping a taut, smooth surface.
+Divide the dough into 15-18 pieces and roll into balls, keeping the bits of pear and chocolate inside.
 This can get a bit fiddly, but rustic is good!

-- For the glaze: dissolve the sugar in ¼ cup water in a small saucepan and bring to the boil.
+Dissolve the sugar in 1/4 cup water in a small saucepan and bring to the boil.
 Brush this glaze over the buns just after you remove from the oven.

 Best eaten on the day or heated for a couple of days after.
 Extras freeze well, wrapped individually in plastic wrap.